search catalogue

 Summary of the collection

-Ramari Dongosaro (Sonsorolese) (ISO 639-3: sov) is the language of Sonsorol a Southwest Island of the Republic of Palau, a Micronesian nation in the western Pacific.
+Sonsorolese (ISO 639-3: sov) describes the languages of the islands of the State of Sonsorol, in the Southwest region of the Republic of Palau, a Micronesian nation in the western Pacific.
 According to Eberhard et al. (2021), endangered Sonsorolese is currently spoken by less than 400 speakers.
-The deposit is a result of a collaborative effort between a linguist and the Sonsorol State Youth Organisation Young Historians aiming to test thematic dictionaries (Mosel 2011), structured using ESL lesson planning methodologies, for the documentation of this lesser-documented language.
-Active elicitation and discussion groups, along with audio and video recordings of those sessions and of cultural practices in their social context, aim to shed light on meaning meta-discourse and create a corpus for Sonsorolese.
+A team composed by a linguist and the Young Historians of Sonsorol worked together on building a language corpus for these lesser-documented languages, including Pulo Anna.
+Discussion groups, along with audio and video recordings of those sessions and of cultural practices in their social context, aim to shed light on meaning meta-discourse and create a corpus for Sonsorolese.

 Group represented

-The group represented in this deposit are individuals who identify as speakers of Ramari Dongosaro (or Sonsorolese) in the Republic of Palau.
+The group represented in this deposit are individuals who identify as speakers of Sonsorolese in the Republic of Palau.
 According to Ierago, the first settlers to the island of Sonsorol (approximately 600 kilometres from the main island chain of Palau) arrived at least 500 years ago from the Northeast and the islands of Yap.
 Most legends agree that the first settlers on Sonsorol Island were from Mogmog.
-Ramari Dongosaro (or Sonsorolese) is part of the Trukic (Chuukic) dialectal continuum, related to Woleaian and Ulithian.
-In recent years because of environmental and economic reasons, many inhabitants have moved to the port city of Koror, leading to the emergence of a vibrant community in the Echang hamlet and a variety of English, called Echangese (Tibbetts 2019).
-This documentation project was carried out predominantly in Echang.
-At the same time, trips to the island of Sonsorol led to input from elders and speakers living on the island.
+Sonsorolese is part of the Trukic (Chuukic) dialectal continuum, related to Woleaian and Ulithian.
+In recent years because of environmental and economic reasons, many inhabitants have moved to the port city of Koror, leading to the emergence of a vibrant community in the Echang hamlet (Tibbetts 2019).
+This documentation project was carried out predominantly in Echang and volunteer Young Historians of Sonsorol residing on Dongosaro (or Sonsorol) island created the dictionary database and produced some of the recordings as well.

 Special characteristics

 This deposit is a result of a collaborative effort of a linguist, Vasiliki Vita, and native speaker researchers: Chelsea Pedro, Lincy Lee Marino, Daphne Nestor and the Young Historians of Sonsorol.
-The topics for documentation have been selected by the whole team, and volunteers and speakers of Ramari Dongosaro.
+The topics for documentation have been selected by the whole team, volunteers and speakers of Sonsorolese.
+What makes this collection special is that the recordings do not only document language use, but also the collaborative effort between all stakeholders involved.
+They also contain recordings of elicitation sessions on vocabulary conducted by native speakers with native speakers using an inductive approach, where the elicitation session is organised in the form of a lesson, prepared by the native speaker (language teacher).
+Other interesting recordings include recordings of a speaker of Ramari Puro, the language spoken on Pulo Anna island, that is said to be slowly disappearing.

 Collection contents